-Nettle contains a ridiculous amount of nutrients (a large reason it is such a commonly used medicinal plant).
-It is one of the most chlorophyll-potent plants (and because it is so common, it was deemed desirable for dying things green in World War II).
+Nettle contains a ridiculous amount of nutrients (a reason it is such a commonly used medicinal plant).
+It is one of the most chlorophyll-potent plants and was deemed desirable for dying things green in World War II.

 Chlorophyll's benefits are well studied.
 It oxygenates the body, boosts energy levels, is anti-aging, builds blood, and reduces bacteria and inflammation in skin wounds.

-The vitamins, minerals, and fat in chlorophyll are only a piece of the unique way nettle supports hair regrowth.
+The vitamins, minerals, and fat in chlorophyll are only pieces of the unique way nettle supports hair regrowth.
 Nettle contains more than these, and they work together to accomplish the goal we're excited about (fantastic, fast-growing hair).